mrec/blog/content/2025/text_shadow/index.md

 The most common use of multiple shadows is to stack the same definition several times, to support a larger blur while still accumulating enough alpha to be effective.
 I'm assuming this for the sake of simplicity.
 Other more artistic patterns are possible, but rare.
 Lighthouse considers one interesting case, that of multiple thin (tiny offset, little or no blur) shadows stacked at slightly different offsets to approximate the effect of an outline stroke.
 This may have been common practice before blurs were widely supported, but these days a few clone shadows stacked with tiny blur and no offset can produce a similar but smoother effect, or for larger font sizes the new `-webkit-text-stroke` can support the desired text stroke directly.

 [![tight heavy shadow simulating stroked text](fake_stroke.webp)](https://mrec.github.io/webtoys/masked_contrast/#!d4ens)

+{% details(summary="A digression on stroked text, and becoming too fixated on implementation distinctions") %}
+One thought that kept recurring toward the end of writing this post is that "foreground versus background" can be a rather arbitrary distinction.
+Note 5 under [WCAG21's contrast definition](https://www.w3.org/TR/WCAG21/#dfn-contrast-ratio) is a prime example:

+> When there is a border around the letter, the border can add contrast and would be used in calculating the contrast between the letter and its background.
+A narrow border around the letter would be used as the letter.
+A wide border around the letter that fills in the inner details of the letters acts as a halo and would be considered background.

+As we've come to expect there's no clear definition of "narrow" or "wide", but the more pernicious bit here is *"\[a] narrow border around the letter would be used as the letter"*.
+This is talking about `-webkit-text-stroke` or thin-shadow approximations thereof, and I think it's misleading because it misses how these enhancements work.
+They're effective because with a thinly-stroked outline, both the stroke colour *and* the fill colour can provide useful contrast.
+If I have white text over a mostly dark background, it doesn't suddenly become unreadable when I add a black stroke.
+That just offers a fallback route to contrast in case patches of the background are lighter.
+In this case I think the analysis should calculate all three contrasts in play -- stroke/background, fill/background, and stroke/fill -- and use the best of them.

+Another example, mentioned earlier, would be that text softened by a `filter: blur` would generally be considered to be all foreground, whereas a text shadow in the text colour is considered background, despite the two routes potentially rendering the exact same pixels.
+{% end %}

 {% details(summary="On the silliness of stacking Gaussian blurs") %}
 The ubiquity of multiple stacked copies as the solution to overly watery `text-shadow`s has become something of a pet peeve over the course of looking into this topic.
 As mentioned before, a Gaussian blur is *expensive*, and multiple identical blurs multiply that expense.
 It would seem to make far more sense to support a simple saturating alpha multiplier that could achieve the same result with only a single blur and a fraction of the cost.